 The leading textbook on the four freedoms, popular with students and academics alike.
 This authoritative text offers a unique balance of comprehensive, detailed coverage in a concise and readable style, providing a critical and thorough analysis of the key principles of the substantive law of the EU.
 An introductory chapter provides valuable context on the governance of the internal market, its evolution, and the theories behind its key principles.
 Each of the freedoms is then dealt with in turn, covering goods, persons, services, and capital, before moving on to discuss harmonization, the regulation of the internal market, and its future.
 Additional useful detail is captured in footnotes, while directed further reading lists provide support for independent study and research.
-This thorough coverage is fully supported by engaging case studies throughout the book which place the law in context, helping you to understand the complexities of the subject and exploring the practical implications of EU law.
+This thorough coverage is fully supported by engaging case studies throughout the book which place the law in context, helping students to understand the complexities of the subject and exploring the practical implications of EU law.
 Diagrams, flowcharts, and tables offer further detail and illustrate key ideas and processes in an easily accessible format, while chapter overviews, chapter content lists, and a clear structure ensure readers remain on track and can find information quickly.
-Digital formats and resources The sixth edition is available for students and institutions to purchase in a variety of formats and is supported by online resources. - The e-book offers a mobile experience and convenient access along with functionality tools, navigation features, and links that offer extra learning support. - Accompanying online resources include: -an online chapter on the common commercial policy -useful weblinks and further reading advice -a searchable table of equivalences for quick reference to article numbering changes For lecturers: downloadable versions of the figures from the book are also available for use in lectures and handouts.
-This book is accompanied by extra Brexit materials online.

 Tryck på mellanslagstangenten och piltangenterna för att göra ett val.